HoldenC05/OS.Project1/README.md

 # Kilo.c

 Kilo is a small, simple text editor written in C. It is designed to be lightweight and easy to understand.
+This was intended for Operating Systems Project 1 at the University of Tulsa

 ## Features